 Many initially question their own actions, sometimes wrongly blaming themselves.
 Others simply lock away all of their feelings and focus on other areas of life – nature’s way of dealing with the trauma they have been through.

 Couples can find their relationships come under strain, whilst if you are on your own there can be nobody to turn to during one the most painful periods of your life.

-It is why our team of birth negligence specialists at Hudgell Solicitors are dedicated to understanding the impact on each and every individual’s life after loss and making a positive difference.
+It is why our team of expert birth injury solicitors are dedicated to understanding the impact on each and every individual’s life after loss and making a positive difference.

 We aim to always provide expert legal advice in a sympathetic and sensitive manner, using our experience to provide you with the support you require to get the answers, help and support you need.

 Parents deserve – and in most cases need – full explanations and answers

 There are, of course, many cases in which babies are sadly stillborn due to completely unexplained circumstances.

 However, at Hudgell Solicitors we passionately believe that thorough investigations, particularly when parents have concerns over the care they received, can help people through the grieving process and to better come to terms with what has happened.

 As part of our ‘Life after Baby Loss’ support service, our solicitors will ensure medical records are fully and independently investigated to identify if anything went wrong, and are dedicated to: